 I swear by my honor that as a Croatian citizen I will abide by the Constitution and the law and respect the legal order, culture, and customs in the Republic of Croatia.

-After you become a Croat, you can apply for other Croatian documents in the following order:
+After you become a Croatian, you can apply for other Croatian documents in the following order:

-- Domovnica (proof of citizenship) – This document proves that you are a Croatian citizen
+- Domovnica (proof of citizenship) – it proves that you are a Croatian citizen

-- Rodni list (birth certificate – This document is an official birth record
+- Rodni list (birth certificate) – an official birth record

 - Putovnica (passport)

-- Osobna iskaznica (ID card) – This is a national ID
+- Osobna iskaznica (ID card) – a national ID